ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/ravendb-etl-task.markdown

       In other words, we always _overwrite_ whatever exists on the other side, there is no [conflicts handling](../../../../studio/database/settings/conflict-resolution).

     * The source database for the ETL process is the owner of the data.
       This means that any modifications done to the ETL’ed data on the destination database side are lost when overwriting occurs.

-    * So, if you need to modify the ETL'ed data in the destination side, you should create a companion document on the destination database instead of modifying the ETL’ed data directly.
+    * If you need to modify the ETL'ed data in the destination side, you should create a companion document on the destination database instead of modifying the ETL’ed data directly.
       The rule is: For ETL’ed data, you can look but not touch...

     * On the other hand, Data that is replicated with RavenDB's [External Replication Task](../../../../studio/database/tasks/ongoing-tasks/external-replication-task) does _not_ overwrite existing documents.